Ion chromatography: Procedure

 Before ion-exchange chromatography can be initiated, it must be equilibrated.
 The stationary phase must be equilibrated to certain requirements that depend on the experiment that you are working with.
-Once equilibrated, the charged ions in the stationary phase will be attached to its opposite charged exchangeable ions.
-Exchangeable ions such as Cl- or Na+.
+Once equilibrated, the charged ions in the stationary phase will be attached to its opposite charged exchangeable ions, such as Cl− or Na+.
 Next, a buffer should be chosen in which the desired protein can bind to.
 After equilibration, the column needs to be washed.
 The washing phase will help elute out all impurities that does not bind to the matrix while the protein of interest remains bounded.
 This sample buffer needs to have the same pH as the buffer used for equilibration to help bind the desired proteins.
-Uncharged proteins will be eluted out of the column at a similar speed of the buffer flowing through the column.
-Once the sample has been loaded onto to the column and the column has been washed with the buffer to elute out all non-desired proteins, elution is carried out to elute the desired proteins that are bound to the matrix.
+Uncharged proteins will be eluted out of the column at a similar speed of the buffer flowing through the column with no retention.
+Once the sample has been loaded onto to the column, and the column has been washed with the buffer to elute out all non-desired proteins, elution is carried out at specific conditions to elute the desired proteins that are bound to the matrix.
 Bound proteins are eluted out by utilizing a gradient of linearly increasing salt concentration.
 With increasing ionic strength of the buffer, the salt ions will compete with the desired proteins in order to bind to charged groups on the surface of the medium.
 This will cause desired proteins to be eluted out of the column.
 Proteins that have a low net charge will be eluted out first as the salt concentration increases causing the ionic strength to increase.
 Proteins with high net charge will need a higher ionic strength for them to be eluted out of the column.

 It is possible to perform ion exchange chromatography in bulk, on thin layers of medium such as glass or plastic plates coated with a layer of the desired stationary phase, or in chromatography columns.
 Thin layer chromatography or column chromatography share similarities in that they both act within the same governing principles; there is constant and frequent exchange of molecules as the mobile phase travels along the stationary phase.
 It is not imperative to add the sample in minute volumes as the predetermined conditions for the exchange column have been chosen so that there will be strong interaction between the mobile and stationary phases.
 Furthermore, the mechanism of the elution process will cause a compartmentalization of the differing molecules based on their respective chemical characteristics.
 This phenomenon is due to an increase in salt concentrations at or near the top of the column, thereby displacing the molecules at that position, while molecules bound lower are released at a later point when the higher salt concentration reaches that area.
 These principles are the reasons that ion exchange chromatography is an excellent candidate for initial chromatography steps in a complex purification procedure as it can quickly yield small volumes of target molecules regardless of a greater starting volume.